Canop/broot/website/docs/file-operations.md

 # create a file

-The default configuration assumes the `$EDITOR` env variable is set.
-If it isn't and you can't set it, you should edit the `create` verb in the [configuration file](../conf_file).
+The default configuration assumes a terminal editor is defined either with the `$EDITOR` env variable or with an `editor` command in the paths.
+If you don't have a default terminal editor, you should edit the `create` verb in the [configuration file](../conf_file).

 The desired parent being selected, type `:cr` then hit <kbd>tab</kbd> or a space, then the name of the new file: